Skip to content

 Costs

-This is a flexible programme and accordingly fees depend on the number of sessions commissioned, whether units are delivered in person or remotely, together or individually.
-The more units commissioned at one time the lower the fee per unit.
-If units are delivered together, if for example they are paired or several are spread over a training day then this will be more efficient; the aim is a programme that meets the needs of local governors in the best way.
-The various options will be explored at time of scoping and commissioning to achieve the best programme at the best price, but here are some examples of how it works.
+This is a flexible programme, and accordingly, fees depend on the number of sessions commissioned, whether units are delivered in person or remotely, and whether they are delivered together or individually.
+The more units commissioned at one time, the lower the fee per unit.
+If units are delivered together, if, for example, they are paired, or several are spread over a training day, then this will be more efficient; the aim is a programme that meets the needs of local governors in the best way.
+The various options will be explored during scoping and commissioning to achieve the best programme at the best price, but here are some examples of how it works.

 In person